eugenewebdevs/workshops/workshops-2019/microservice/README.md

 Many languages are supported nativly and more via layers.
 See the README 📄 in each of the lambdas directory in this repo for more and specific languages. :octocat:

 🆓 Lambdas in AWS has a free tier.
-This is a monthly tier. 📆
+This is reset monthly. 📆

 For example: